Editorial Board

 Co-Editor-in-Chief

-Matthew F. Hudson, Ph.D., M.P.H. is the Director of Cancer Care Delivery Research (CCDR) at Prisma Health (Greenville, South Carolina), and Associate Professor of Medicine at the University of South Carolina School of Medicine Greenville.
+Matthew F. Hudson is the Director of Cancer Care Delivery Research (CCDR) at Prisma Health (Greenville, South Carolina), and Professor of Medicine at the University of South Carolina School of Medicine Greenville.
 Dr. Hudson conducts and oversees research on patient, provider, and organization-based interventions improving cancer care outcomes and patient well-being.
-Dr. Hudson is an alum of the National Cancer Institute's Multilevel Intervention Training Institute, and previously served the Patient Centered Outcomes Research Institute (PCORI) as a member of their Patient Engagement Advisory Panel.
-Dr. Hudson received his BA from the University of San Francisco, MPH from the University of California at Berkeley, and Ph.D. from Dartmouth College
+Dr. Hudson previously served the Patient Centered Outcomes Research Institute (PCORI) as a member of their Patient Engagement Advisory Panel.
+During his PCORI panel tenure, Dr. Hudson contributed to the PCORI resource, “Equity and Inclusion Guiding Engagement Principles”.
+Dr. Hudson holds an additional faculty appointment at the University of South Carolina’s Arnold School of Public Health, where he previously taught an introductory course in comparative effectiveness research.
+He also holds faculty appointments at Clemson University School of Nursing, Clemson University Department of Public Health Sciences, and Wake Forest School of Medicine-Department of Implementation Science.
+Dr. Hudson received his BA from the University of San Francisco, MPH from the University of California at Berkeley, and PhD from Dartmouth College.

 Marge Benham-Hutchins, PhD, RN

 Marge Benham-Hutchins' research is guided by the principles of complexity science and includes the use of social network analysis to examine nursing unit communication patterns and relationships to patient outcomes.
 Research projects include a focus on how patient access to medical information during hospitalization, including participation in nursing bedside shift change report and medical rounds, influences chronic disease self-management.
 Dr. Benham-Hutchins completed her PhD at the University of Arizona with a substantive research focus area of Health Informatics and a minor area of Health Systems.
 She received her ADN from Tarleton State University and a BSN in Nursing Science and MSN in Nursing Administration from the University of Texas at Arlington.
 She previously served as faculty at Northeastern University, teaching health informatics in the graduate and Doctor of Nursing Practice programs, and Texas Woman’s University and taught philosophy, theory, and informatics in the RN to BSN, graduate, and PhD programs.
-She joined the University of Texas at Austin as an Assistant Professor in the School of Nursing.
 In addition to research, she taught health systems, quality and safety, biostatistics, informatics, and interprofessional education (IPE) at undergraduate and graduate levels.
 As an affiliate of the Center for Health Interprofessional Practice and Education she was active in multiple IPE initiatives with faculty and students from the Steve Hick’s School of Social work, College of Pharmacy, School of Nursing and Dell Medical School.
 She continues as an associate of the Center for Health Communication at the Moody College of Communication.
 She is active in numerous professional organizations and advocates for the Celiac Disease patient community and is currently on the patient advisory board for Beyond Celiac.

 Karen L. Fortuna, PhD, MSW

 Karen L. Fortuna holds a doctorate in Social Welfare and a master’s degree in Social Work.
-Dr. Fortuna is an Assistant Professor of Psychiatry in the Geisel School of Medicine at Dartmouth College.
 Her primary research interest is service delivery strategies for older adults with serious mental illnesses and chronic health conditions.
 Dr. Fortuna developed the Academic-Peer Support Specialists Model for Community Engagement to develop and implement peer-supported mobile health interventions.
 Dr. Fortuna was awarded an early career development K01 NIMH award, a NARSAD Young Investigator Grant from the Brain and Behavior Foundation and the Alvin R. Tarlov & John E. Ware Jr. Award in Patient Reported Outcomes for her work.
 She is Co-Investigator on a PCORI pragmatic clinical trial and leads the community engagement.
 Dr. Fortuna served on the International Standards Advisory Committee to develop the first-ever international accreditation standards for behavioral health care for older adults.
 Dr. Fortuna’s work can be seen in several book chapters on digital peer support, in peer-reviewed journal publications, and in Forbes and Innovators Magazine.

 Danny van Leeuwen, Opa, MPH, RN

-Danny van Leeuwen, Opa, MPH, RN, is the Founder and Principal of Health Hats where he advocates for patients and caregivers, focusing on health equity, healthcare decision making, and communicating health information.
+Danny van Leeuwen is the Founder and Principal of Health Hats where he advocates for patients and caregivers, focusing on health equity, healthcare decision making, and communicating health information.
 Danny is a member of the PCORI (Patient-Centered Outcomes Research Institute) Board of Governors.
 He previously served as the Vice President for Quality Management at Advocates, Inc., providing support services to individuals and families with mental illness and developmental disabilities, among other challenges, and led Boston Children's Hospital's Patient-Family Experience Initiative.
-A patient-caregiver activist, a person with disabilities from Multiple Sclerosis, care partner to several family members’ end-of-life journeys, a registered nurse for over 45 years, informaticist, and podcaster (https://www.health-hats.com/
+A patient-caregiver activist, a person with disabilities from Multiple Sclerosis, care partner to several family members’ end-of-life journeys, a registered nurse for over 45 years, informaticist, and podcaster (https://www.health-hats.com/pod), he serves widely as a technical expert.
+For example, he is a National Quality Forum Patient and Caregiver Engagement advisor and serves as a member of their Standing Committee for Cost and Efficiency Measures.
+He plays baritone saxophone in a Latin Band.

 Adam C. Powell, PhD

-Adam C. Powell is President of Payer+Provider Syndicate, a management advisory and operational consulting firm focused on the managed care and healthcare delivery industries.
+Adam C. Powell, Ph.D. is President of Payer+Provider Syndicate, a management advisory and operational consulting firm focused on the managed care and healthcare delivery industries.
 A healthcare economist and published author, Dr. Powell's specialty as a consultant is using quantitative techniques to examine issues concerning healthcare technology, quality, and operations.
-His peer-reviewed research has focused on improving healthcare quality in mHealth (mobile health) and in high-cost areas of medicine, especially those subject to prior authorization.
-He serves on the Editorial Board of the JMIR Mental Health, on the Scientific Advisory Board of PsyberGuide, and on the Experts Council of the Mary Christie Foundation.
-He additionally is known for his expertise in global health informatics, and has lectured extensively in Asia.
+His peer-reviewed research has focused on improving healthcare quality in mHealth (mobile health) and in high-cost areas of medicine.
+He additionally is a Senior Partner at SSB Solutions, a healthcare strategic advisory firm.
+Due to his interest in mental health apps, he is a co-founder of the Society for Digital Mental Health.
+He is known for his expertise in global health informatics, and has lectured extensively in Asia.
 Dr. Powell holds a Doctorate and Master's degree from the Wharton School of the University of Pennsylvania, where he studied Health Care Management and Economics.
 He also holds Bachelor's degrees in Management Science and Writing from the Massachusetts Institute of Technology.
-Dr. Powell is a member of the adjunct faculties of Northeastern University and Thomas Jefferson University, where he teaches Masters courses on healthcare finance, epidemiology, and global health informatics.
-He additionally serves on the Visiting Faculty of the Indian School of Business, where he teaches a course on health IT management in the post-graduate and executive education programs.
+Dr. Powell is a member of the adjunct faculties of Northeastern University and Thomas Jefferson University, where he teaches Masters courses on health economics, healthcare supply chain operations, epidemiology, and global health informatics.
+He additionally serves on the Visiting Faculty of the Indian School of Business, where he teaches courses on health IT management in the post-graduate and executive education programs.
+In addition to teaching live courses, Dr. Powell is proficient in virtual instruction, and has taught asynchronous, synchronous, and hybrid-model online courses since 2013.

 Jay Spitulnik, PhD, EdM

-Jay Spitulnik is an Associate Teaching Professor and Director of the Health Informatics Graduate Program at Northeastern University in Boston.
-His research has focused on how relationships between physicians and other members of the care team affects patient safety culture and the resulting patient outcomes.
+Jay Spitulnik's research has focused on how relationships between physicians and other members of the care team affects patient safety culture and the resulting patient outcomes.
 His current teaching focuses on project management and on general introduction to the intricacies of the American healthcare system.
 He has practiced as an internal and external consultant in the areas of organizational and process improvement, organizational development, individual and organizational learning, project management, and quality management and improvement.
 In addition to his experience in healthcare and higher education, he has worked in industries associated with electric power generation, financial services, manufacturing, and professional services.
 He has served on local chapter Boards for the Health Information Management and Systems Society (HIMSS), the International Society for Performance Improvement (ISPI), and the Association for Talent Development (ATD).
+He is currently on the Society for Participatory Medicine Board of Directors.
 He received his PhD from Walden University and his EdM from Boston University.

 Jonathan Wald, MD, MPH, FACMI